fenago/Grokking-Deep-Learning/Lab_9.md

 work with are the vectors!
 As we continue to iterate and evaluate various methods for computing sentence vectors, I want you to remember why we’re doing this.
 We’re trying to take the perspective of a neural network.
-We’re asking, “Will the correlation summarization find correlation between sentence vectors similar to this one and a desirable label, or will two nearly identical sentences instead generate wildly different vectors such that there is very little correlation between sentence vectors and the corresponding labels you’re trying to predict?”
+We’re asking, "Will the correlation summarization find correlation between sentence vectors similar to this one and a desirable label, or will two nearly identical sentences instead generate wildly different vectors such that there is very little correlation between sentence vectors and the corresponding labels you’re trying to predict?"
 We want to create sentence vectors that are useful for predicting things about the sentence, which, at a minimum, means similar sentences need to create similar vectors.
 The previous way of creating the sentence